 The TRUTH!
 About Holmer Vets of Hereford.
 An Essential Guide For Unsuspecting Customers and their Pets!
 Evidence to Support What We Believe To Be Negligence

 This is to document some worrying experiences with Holmer Vets from September 2015, which in our opinion point to negligence and incompetence.
-Prior to that date, we had no issues.
+Before that date, we had no issues.
 We also have evidence to show that one of the vets participated in a hate campaign aimed at the trustees of GSDR.
 This evidence will make you call into question the professional integrity of one particular vet namely Meg Potter (neighbour Lynne Potters daughter) - especially as our beloved GSD Ted died while in her care in September 2015.
 Was it inexperience or wilful neglect that lead to his death?

 This is the story of Lad, a 6-month-old puppy who was treated by them in March 2016 after becoming very unwell.
 Had we not eventually removed him from their practice, we have no doubt that he would have died.

 Lad with his Daddy at 5 months old.

 This is Lad with his daddy prior to him becoming ill.
 His first visit to Holmer Vets was on Friday 11th March 2016 when we became very concerned about his health.
 Before this, he was a normal healthy bouncy puppy but a little devil and into everything - including eating things he shouldn't!

 Below, we document exactly what happened during his stay at the vets and how he was treated.

 Friday 11th March - First visit as a result of Lad not eating, drinking, losing weight and generally unwell for several days.
 I expressed concern that he may have a blockage as he had been chewing things he shouldn’t have.
 Nafisa Farooqui the vet, administered antibiotics and anti-inflammatories.